 Central or whole house vacuums are a convenient and effective way of cleaning your home.
-Central vacuums are large units, typically located in a basement or garage, with a system of in-wall pipes.
-To use the system, simply plug your hose into one of the outlets, automatically turning on the suction.
+Central vacuums are large units, typically located in a basement or garage, with a system of in-wall pipes and outlets you can connect to via a hose for suction cleaning power.
 Like a regular vacuum cleaner, a central vacuum can be used to clean different surfaces in and around your home.
 This includes carpeting, hardwood, tile, upholstery, curtains, blinds, and even ceiling fans.
-A central vacuum can last four times as long as a portable vacuum and features more power, adding value and convenience to your home.

 |Central Vacuum Installation Cost|